Let’s create an indicator of Perry Kaufman from his book “Trading Systems and Methods.”

 If the faster Moving Average on the Kaufman Indicator (3 periods) crosses and stays above the slower MA (20 periods) and the trend is UP, the color becomes Green.

-This indicator works very well, for example during the 2007-2008 financial crisis it filtered good and stayed flat.
+This indicator works very well; for example, it filtered well and stayed flat during the 2007-2008 financial crisis.

 Consequently, we will use this indicator only on daily and weekly charts.
-It’s very important to use high value for slow Moving Average (min 40).
+It’s vital to use high value for slow Moving Average (min 40).

-In the shorter time-frame, the noise is too high and you can’t find a real trend to trade.
+The noise is too high in the shorter time frame, and you can’t find a real trend to trade.
 When the noise is high, you have to use only mean-reverting strategies.

 We can use it as a trend filter for futures markets, stocks, and forex.